freeipa/freeipa/3-user-management.rst

 Make sure you have a Kerberos ticket for ``admin`` (reminder:
 ``kinit admin``).

-Most FreeIPA adminstrative actions can be carried out using the ``ipa`` CLI program.
+Most FreeIPA administrative actions can be carried out using the ``ipa`` CLI program.
 Let's see what commands are available::

   [server]% ipa help commands